hortonworks/cloudbreak/README.md

 ##Configuration

 ###Install and configure ngrok
+Cloudbreak uses SNS to receive notifications.
 On OSX you can do the following:

 ```
 brew update && brew install ngrok